microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 :white_check_mark: **DO** create an [OpenAPI Definition](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md) (with [autorest extensions](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md)) describing the service.
 The OpenAPI definition is a key element of the Azure SDK plan and is essential for documentation, usability and discoverability of services.

+## Design for Change Resiliency
+As you build out your service and API, there are a number of decisions that can be made up front that add resiliency to client implementations.
+Addressing these as early as possible will help you iterate faster and avoid breaking changes.

+:ballot_box_with_check: **YOU SHOULD** use extensible enumerations.
+Extensible enumerations are modeled as strings - expanding an extensible enumeration is not a breaking change.

+:ballot_box_with_check: **YOU SHOULD** implement [conditional requests](https://tools.ietf.org/html/rfc7232) early.
+This allows you to support concurrency, which tends to be a concern later on.

 ## Use Previews to Iterate
 Before releasing your API plan to invest significant design effort, get customer feedback, & iterate through multiple preview releases.
 This is especially important for V1 as it establishes the abstractions and patterns that developers will use to interact with your service.